reactiveui/website/input/blog/2020-07-12-article-blazor-compelling-example.md

         public static async Task<IEnumerable<IPackageSearchMetadata>> GetMetadata(PackageSearchResource source, string term) => await source.SearchAsync(term, new SearchFilter(false), 0, 10, null, new CancellationToken());

 each one atomic, each one easy to test.
-And I also my second favourite library ever, [Language-Ext](https://github.com/louthy/language-ext) to get some nice helper methods and structs.
+And I added also my second favourite library ever, [Language-Ext](https://github.com/louthy/language-ext) to get some nice helper methods and structs.

 And here's that `GetNugetPackages` method now.